podlove/podlove-subscribe-button/README.md

     </script>

 If everything went right you should see a button that will open a popup with subscribe buttons when clicked.

+### Override Button Colors

+The colors of the button and popup are (almost) completely configurable by setting the `data-colors` parameter on the script tag.
+If the parameter is not given the default will be used.
+The colors have to be provided in this order separated by semikolon:

+1. buttonBackgroundColor
+2. buttonHoverBackgroundColor
+3. buttonActiveBackgroundColor
+4. buttonTextColor
+5. buttonHoverTextColor
+6. buttonActiveTextColor
+7. buttonBorderColor
+8. listHighlightBackgroundColor
+9. listHighlightTextColor

+Allowed are all notations for colors that CSS can understand (keyword, rgb-hex, rgb, rgba, hsl, hsla).
+See [here for more](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).

+If you only want to replace certain colors you can simply leave the position empty and the default will be used.

+**Please Note:** It is not possible to style multiple buttons/popups on the same page differently.
+Unfortunately this is technically not possible at this moment.

+#### Examples

+Full configuration:

+    <script ... data-colors="#75ad91;#75c39d;#61937b;#ffffff;#ffffff;#ffffff;#456757;#328398;#ffffff"></script>

+Basic button styling (only idle button background and text color)

+    <script ... data-colors="#75ad91;;;#ffffff"></script>

+A bit more complex...
+(Only idle button background/text and list highlight color):

+    <script ... data-colors="#75ad91;;;#ffffff;;;;#328398;#ffffff"></script>

 ### Add non-javascript fallback